curateteaching/digitalpedagogy/keywords/visualization.md

 Johanna Drucker’s article is an excellent way of framing epistemological issues of visualization in the humanities.
 She urges us to rethink the notion of *data* as what is given and instead think of *capta* as what is taken and constructed.
 Drucker argues that this move will lead us to forms of graphical expression that are more nuanced and truer to humanistic perspectives on knowledge.
 By providing examples of how to reconceptualize visualizations such as bar charts, timelines, and maps, Drucker shows how every aspect of visualization is subject to interpretation, even though most visualizations mask the uncertainty and the decision-making processes.

-In discussing this article it may be useful to provide some philosophical context for subjectivity and epistemology, especially with respect to cultural interpretation.
-A useful exercise is to provide students a conventional example of data visualization and have them imagine how it might be reworked to expose how the interpretative act of visualization—how the data was captured, manipulated, by who and for whom.
+In discussing this article it may be useful to provide some philosophical context for subjectivity and epistemology.
+While wanting to avoid an over-simplified binary, Drucker does distinguish between empirical *sciences* and interpretive *humanities*: it is well worth having students explore how they understand these two cultures of knowledge (see Snow).

+Drucker's article is effective in pointing out two important moments in working with visualizations, each of which can have an associated exercise:

+1. *Gathering Data/Capta*: we make choices (consciously or not) about what data are gathered and how they are expressed as values.
+Students might be asked to gather (or even invent) data about some aspect of student life (such as the frequency of weekly visits to coffee shops by various measures like academic major), noting some of the choices and nuances along the way.
+1. *Representation*: choices are made about how to represent data.
+Students might be asked to create a couple of hand-drawn sketches, a first one that is more conventional (such as a simple bar chart) and a second one that expresses more of the nuance and subjectivity of the data.

 #### “Information Visualization for Humanities Scholars”